Emery admits responsibility for Arsenal slump but says he still enjoys the owner's support | Goal.com

 Emery admits responsibility for Arsenal slump but says he still enjoys the owner's support

-The younger Kroenke, Josh, was at the Emirates on Sunday as the Gunners gave up a two goal lead to slip to a draw with Crystal Palace.
+The younger Kroenke, Josh, was at the Emirates on Sunday as the Gunners gave up a two-goal lead to draw 2-2 with Crystal Palace.

 The disappointment of dropping points to the Eagles was compounded by the scenes as Xhaka was substituted.
 The club captain gestured and swore at fans who jeered him as he was withdrawn with an hour gone.